CHILDREN'S HEALTH SPECIALISTS: Dr. Phillip Gioia, Suite 203, 37 W. Garden Street, Auburn, NY 13021

 LOVE THAT BABY

 Babies are learners from the start.
-Before birth, the baby hears voices of family members and after birth, the baby tends to be content when spoken to by family members.
-Newborns like looking at faces also.
+Before birth, the baby hears voices of the family and after birth the baby tends to be content when spoken to by the family members.
+Responding to babies when they make sounds helps encourage them to speak.
+Newborns like looking at faces and listening to familiar voices also.
 Most newborns like to be held and rocked.
 Many like listening to music.
-At 4 weeks of age be prepared to talk to, look at, hold, rock, and play music to your baby often, since this is usually the age when infants cry the most.
+At 4 weeks of age be prepared to talk to, look at, hold and rock, and play music to your baby often since this is usually the age when infants cry the most.
 Babies learn speech patterns and develop a sense of security in the first 6 months.
 The more you hold your baby in the first 6 months, the more independent the baby will be later on.
-Spoiling only becomes a problem later on when the family does things for the child that the child may be able to do without help.
+Spoiling only becomes a problem later on when the family does things for the child that the child may do without help.
+If the baby often fusses and/or spits up then feed the baby more often so that the baby gets less breast milk and/or formula at a time and is able to handle the smaller frequent feedings better.

 Babies have less risk of Sudden Infant Death Syndrome (SIDS) when they sleep on their back (“Back to Sleep”).
 Nothing but a firm mattress and a blanket should be in the baby’s crib (no stuffed animals, bumpers, pillows, mattress pads, etc.).
 Sneezing is very normal in newborns.
 If the baby is congested or has thick mucus in the nose, then try to loosen the mucus and decrease the congestion with 2 salt-water nose drops in each nostril every 2 hours (Nose drops: 1/8-teaspoon salt in 1 ounce of boiled and cooled water).
 If mucus is seen at the front opening of the nose then a bulb syringe may be used to gently suction it out.
 In the winter when the air is very dry, a humidifier or vaporizer may help to loosen up dry mucus.
 If the baby is coughing often or breathing hard and is unable to drink or sleep, please don’t hesitate to call (Even without a fever, an infant may have an infection that may need special treatment and should be examined).
 Smoke from cigarettes or wood stoves increases the risk of SIDS, ear infections, respiratory infections, and food allergies.
 Smoking cigarettes is a difficult habit to break but it is well worth it for improved infant and adult health.
 If the parent or baby is sleepy be sure to put the baby in a basinette or crib to prevent rolling on to the floor or a parent rolling onto the baby.